zkan/udacity-data-engineering-nanodegree/data-modeling-with-postgres/README.md

     We can use the command above to refresh the database as well.

-1. Finally, we perform the ETL process.
+1. Then we perform the ETL process.

     ```bash
     poetry run python etl.py
+    ```

+1. Finally, check data qualty by running:

+    ```bash
+    poetry run pytest -v
     ```